 2. Maintainability: The structure of the locals block makes it easier to add new attributes or modify existing ones.

-3. Reduced Errors: The well-structured locals block aids in preventing incorrect attributes being assigned.
+3. Reduced Errors: The well-structured locals block aids in preventing incorrect attributes from being assigned.

 Conclusion